aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/document-properties/managing-document-properties/_index.md

 We use a simple template Microsoft Excel file in the example.
 The workbook has a defined named range labeled **MyRange** which refers to a cell value.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-ConfiguringLinkToContentCustomProperty.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-ConfiguringLinkToContentCustomProperty.java" >}}

 ### **Removing Custom Properties**

 To remove custom properties using Aspose.Cells, call the [**DocumentPropertyCollection.remove**](https://apireference.aspose.com/cells/java/com.aspose.cells/documentpropertycollection#remove(java.lang.String)) method and pass the name of the document property to be removed.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-RemovingCustomProperty.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-RemovingCustomProperty.java" >}}